pizzadotdoggo/pizzadotdoggo/README.md

   ★ Gravity falls

-  ★ Epic the Musical
+  ★ Epic The Musical

   ★ Hamilton

-  ★ Whatever Marcus The Worm/Sardine's Fandom Is
+  ★ Marcus The Sardine

   **This is a W.I.P Segment, I most likely forgot some.**